Advertisement

 The Army will be delivering quarterly software capability drops for its Command Post Computing Environment going forward.

-Soldiers demonstrate the Command Post Computing Environment prototype at Aberdeen Proving Ground in May.
+Soldiers demonstrate the Command Post Computing Environment prototype at Aberdeen Proving Ground.
 (U.S. Army photo by Dan Lafontaine, PEO C3T)

 ABERDEEN, Md. — The Army is altering its acquisition strategy for its command post tool, moving to a more agile software approach.